lezzles11/Do-You-Remember-Project/README.md

   - [x ] questions_love.json
   - [ x] questions_work.json
     - The question
-    - [ ] Grab modal from the MDBootstrap
+    - [x ] Grab modal from the MDBootstrap
-    - [ ] See if you can have an arrow that just clicks through a bunch of data points, like a modal sort of thing?
+    - [x ] See if you can have an arrow that just clicks through a bunch of data points, like a modal sort of thing?
-    - [ ] You also want to add a button to see if you can favorite the question
+    - [ x] You also want to add a button to see if you can favorite the question
-    - [ ] Create that for every page
+    - [ x] Create that for every page
-  - [ ] categories.json
+  - [x ] categories.json
     - [ ] Will be linked to the modal, so technically there might not be a question page
   - [ ] users.json
     - This will contain the list of authorized users